A 12-Lead ECG can help diagnose your heart rhythm and look for underlying heart disease.

 An exercise tolerance test (ETT) involves continuous ECG reading while you run on a treadmill.
-Its an excellent test of exercise capacity and can reveal changes consistent with angina.
+It can assess exercise capacity and can be important for certain jobs.

 Stress Perfusion MRI